janel-developer/janel-developer/README.md

 Some of the things I've built are highlighted here:

 ### Python
-<a class="project-link" href="https://github.com/janel-developer/twitter-consciousness-bot">Twitter consciousness bot</a>
+<a href="https://github.com/janel-developer/twitter-consciousness-bot">Twitter consciousness bot</a>

 A simple bot that tweets inspirational quotes

-<a class="project-link" href="https://github.com/janel-developer/twitter-friendly-bot">Twitter friendly bot</a>
+<a href="https://github.com/janel-developer/twitter-friendly-bot">Twitter friendly bot</a>

 Greets new followers (10 at a time), and adds friends

-<a class="project-link" href="https://github.com/janel-developer/twitter-followers-bot">Twitter followers bot</a>
+<a href="https://github.com/janel-developer/twitter-followers-bot">Twitter followers bot</a>

 Gets your current followers count, and updates a database table with the information

 ### React

-<a class="project-link" href="https://github.com/janel-developer/sets-game">Sets Game</a>
+<a href="https://github.com/janel-developer/sets-game">Sets Game</a>

 React implementation of the sets card game

 ### Node

-<a class="project-link" href="https://github.com/janel-developer/node-web-server">Node Http Server</a>
+<a href="https://github.com/janel-developer/node-web-server">Node Http Server</a>

 Node implementation of http server (goes with <a href="https://www.youtube.com/playlist?list=PLjJnSS_3pkuzPr8NpCCnzVGHl_4m3JWbR">youtube video playlist here</a>)